BoKwokProjects/BoKwokProjects/README.md

 📁 Repository Structure

-C#/: Contains projects developed using the C# programming language.
+C#: Contains projects developed using the C# programming language.

+Final Year Dissertation on Traditional Machine Learning and Deep Learning using the ISIC 2024 Dataset: A comparative study analyzing the performance of traditional machine learning and deep learning models for skin lesion classification using the ISIC 2024 SLICE-3D dataset.

 ISIC 2024 Medical Dataset (Traditional Machine Learning)/: Analyses using traditional machine learning techniques on the ISIC 2024 dataset.